lutece-platform/lutece-cms-plugin-blog/README.md

-#Plugin htmldocs
+#Plugin blog

 ##Introduction

-Htmldocs plugin allows to create portlets linked with objects that are manageable in the associated admin feature.
+Blog plugin allows to create portlets linked with objects that are manageable in the associated admin feature.

 ##Goal